sigmod/sqlpp/document.md

     FROM [1, 2, 2, 3] AS foo
     WHERE foo > 2;

-It returns:
+Returns:

     [
       3
     ]

 ### <a id="Multiple_from_terms">Multiple FROM terms
-SQL++ allows correlations among different `FROM` terms, i.e., a right side `FROM` binding expression can refer to variables defined on its left side.
-A equivalent query to the unnesting query above could be rewritten as:
+SQL++ permits correlations among `FROM` terms.
+Specifically, a `FROM` binding expression can refer to variables defined to its left in the given `FROM` clause.
+Thus, the first unnesting example above could also be expressed as follows:

-    SELECT user.id user_id, employment.`organization-name` org_name
+#### Example

+    SELECT u.id AS userId, e.organizationName AS orgName FROM GleambookUsers u, u.employment e
-    FROM GleambookUsers AS user, user.employment AS employment WHERE user.id = 1;
+    WHERE u.id = 1;

-In the query, the second from term `user.employment AS employment` refers the variable `user` which is defined on its left side.
-In general, a query string like `expr1 AS v1 UNNEST expr2 AS v2` is equivalent to `expr1 AS v1, expr2 AS v2`.
+In this query, the second `FROM` term refers to the variable `u` defined to its left.
+In general, a SQL++ query fragment like `FROM expr1 AS v1 UNNEST expr2 AS v2` is equivalent to `FROM expr1 AS v1, expr2 AS v2`

 ### <a id="Expressing_joins_using_from_terms">Expressing joins using FROM terms
-Replacing `UNNEST` with `,` the same join intent of the `UNNEST`-based join queries described above (in [Expressing joins using unnests](#Expressing_joins_using_unnests)) could be expressed by:
+Similarly, the join intentions of the other `UNNEST`-based join examples above could be expressed as:

+#### Example

-    SELECT user.name uname, message.message message
+    SELECT u.name AS uname, m.message AS message
-    FROM GleambookUsers user, GleambookMessages message
+    FROM GleambookUsers u, GleambookMessages m
-    WHERE message.`author-id` = user.id;
+    WHERE m.authorId = u.id;

-or
+#### Example

-    SELECT user.name uname, message.message message
+    SELECT u.name AS uname, m.message AS message
-    FROM GleambookUsers user,
+    FROM GleambookUsers u,
       (
-        SELECT VALUE message
+        SELECT VALUE msg
-        FROM GleambookMessages message
+        FROM GleambookMessages msg
-        WHERE message.`author-id` = user.id
+        WHERE msg.authorId = u.id
-      ) AS message;
+      ) AS m;

- Note that the first alternative is one of the SQL-92 ways to express the join intent.
+Note that the first alternative is one of the SQL-92 approaches to expressing a join.

 ### <a id="Implicit_binding_variables">Implicit binding variables

 Similar to standard SQL, SQL++ supports implicit `FROM` binding variables (i.e., aliases), for which a binding variable is generated.
-The variable generation falls into three cases:
+SQL++ variable generation falls into three cases:

-  * if the binding expression is a variable reference expression, the generated variable has the same name as the referred variable;
+  * If the binding expression is a variable reference expression, the generated variable's name will be the name of the referenced variable itself.
-  * if the binding expression is a field access expression, the generated variable's name is the same as the string of last identifier in the expression;
+  * If the binding expression is a field access expression, the generated variable's name will be the last identifier in the expression.
-  * for all other cases, a compilation error will be raised.
+  * For all other cases, a compilation error will be raised.

-The next two examples demonstrate queries that do not provide binding variables for `FROM` clauses.
+The next two examples show queries that do not provide binding variables in their `FROM` clauses.

 #### Example

     SELECT GleambookUsers.name, GleambookMessages.message
     FROM GleambookUsers, GleambookMessages
-    WHERE GleambookMessages.`author-id` = GleambookUsers.id;
+    WHERE GleambookMessages.authorId = GleambookUsers.id;

-It returns:
+Returns:

     [
-      { "name": "MargaritaStoddard", "message": " can't stand at&t its plan is terrible" },
+      { "name": "MargaritaStoddard", "message": " can't stand at&t its plan is terrible" }
-      { "name": "MargaritaStoddard", "message": " dislike iphone its touch-screen is horrible" }, { "name": "MargaritaStoddard", "message": " can't stand at&t the network is horrible:(" }, { "name": "MargaritaStoddard", "message": " like verizon the 3G is awesome:)" }, { "name": "MargaritaStoddard", "message": " can't stand motorola the touch-screen is terrible" }, { "name": "IsbelDull", "message": " like t-mobile its platform is mind-blowing" }, { "name": "IsbelDull", "message": " like samsung the plan is amazing" }
+      { "name": "MargaritaStoddard", "message": " dislike iphone its touch-screen is horrible" }
+      { "name": "MargaritaStoddard", "message": " can't stand at&t the network is horrible:(" }
+      { "name": "MargaritaStoddard", "message": " like verizon the 3G is awesome:)" }
+      { "name": "MargaritaStoddard", "message": " can't stand motorola the touch-screen is terrible" }
+      { "name": "IsbelDull", "message": " like t-mobile its platform is mind-blowing" }
+      { "name": "IsbelDull", "message": " like samsung the plan is amazing" }
     ]

 #### Example

-    SELECT GleambookUsers.name, GleambookMessages.message message
+    SELECT GleambookUsers.name, GleambookMessages.message
     FROM GleambookUsers,
       (
         SELECT VALUE GleambookMessages
         FROM GleambookMessages
-        WHERE GleambookMessages.`author-id` = GleambookUsers.id
+        WHERE GleambookMessages.authorId = GleambookUsers.id
       );

-It will raise an error:
+Returns:

     Error: Need an alias for the enclosed expression:
     (select element $GleambookMessages
         from $GleambookMessages as $GleambookMessages
-      where ($GleambookMessages."author-id" = $GleambookUsers.id)
+        where ($GleambookMessages.authorId = $GleambookUsers.id)
     )

 ## <a id="Join_clauses">JOIN clauses
-AsterixDB SQL++ supports both inner joins and left outer joins.
+AsterixDB SQL++ supports both inner joins and left outer joins from standard SQL.

 ### <a id="Inner_joins">Inner joins
-Using join clause, the same join intent described above (in [Expressing joins using UNNESTs](#Expressing_joins_using_unnests) and [Expressing joins using FROM terms](#Expressing_joins_using_from_terms)) can be expressed as:
+Using a `JOIN` clause, the inner join intent from the preceeding examples can also be expressed as follows:

+#### Example

-    SELECT user.name uname, message.message message
+    SELECT u.name uname, m.message message
-    FROM GleambookUsers user
-    JOIN GleambookMessages message
+    FROM GleambookUsers u JOIN GleambookMessages m ON m.authorId = u.id;
-    ON message.`author-id` = user.id;

-Note that all the five alternative queries discussed so far for the same join intent yield equivalently efficient query execution plans generated by the AsterixDB query optimizer.

-> TW: Again, I'm not sure that we should mention the query processor.

 ### <a id="Left_outer_joins">Left outer joins
-SQL++ supports left outer join.
+SQL++ supports SQL's notion of left outer join.
 The following query is an example:

     SELECT user.name uname, message.message message
     FROM GleambookUsers user
     LEFT OUTER JOIN GleambookMessages message
     ON message.`author-id` = user.id;

-It returns
+Returns:

     [
+      { "uname": "MargaritaStoddard", "message": " can't stand at&t its plan is terrible" }
+      { "uname": "MargaritaStoddard", "message": " dislike iphone its touch-screen is horrible" }
+      { "uname": "MargaritaStoddard", "message": " can't stand at&t the network is horrible:(" }
-      { "uname": "MargaritaStoddard", "message": " like verizon the 3G is awesome:)" },
+      { "uname": "MargaritaStoddard", "message": " like verizon the 3G is awesome:)" }
-      { "uname": "MargaritaStoddard", "message": " can't stand motorola the touch-screen is terrible" }, { "uname": "MargaritaStoddard", "message": " can't stand at&t its plan is terrible" }, { "uname": "MargaritaStoddard", "message": " dislike iphone its touch-screen is horrible" }, { "uname": "MargaritaStoddard", "message": " can't stand at&t the network is horrible:(" }, { "uname": "IsbelDull", "message": " like samsung the plan is amazing" }, { "uname": "IsbelDull", "message": " like t-mobile its platform is mind-blowing" }, { "uname": "EmoryUnk" }
+      { "uname": "MargaritaStoddard", "message": " can't stand motorola the touch-screen is terrible" }
+      { "uname": "IsbelDull", "message": " like t-mobile its platform is mind-blowing" }
+      { "uname": "IsbelDull", "message": " like samsung the plan is amazing" }
+      { "uname": "EmoryUnk" }
     ]

-Note that for non-match left-side input tuples, SQL++ produces `MISSING` values for the right-side binding variables.
-That explains why the last record in the result does not have a `message` field.
-This is different from standard SQL that fills `NULL`s for the right-side of non-matches.
-The reason is that for non-matches in the join results, the fields from the right-side are "not there" (a.k.a. `MISSING`) instead of "being there" but "unknown" (i.e., `NULL`).
+For non-matching left-side tuples, SQL++ produces `MISSING` values for the right-side binding variables.
+That is why the last record in the result above does not have a `message` field.
+Note that this is slightly different from standard SQL, which instead fills in `NULL` values for right-side fields.
+The reason for the difference is that, for non-matches in the join results, SQL++ views the fields from the right-side as "not there" (a.k.a. `MISSING`) instead of "there but unknown" (i.e., `NULL`).

 The left-outer join query can also be expressed using `LEFT OUTER UNNEST`: